 This is actually one of the most common questions I get but I still find it a bit surprising when it does come up.
 What I find odd about the question is that often people suggest that anyone who can trade should be trading at all times, and that somehow teaching is a waste because of the potential profits lost.
 While it's certainly true that teaching others often cuts into one's own trading profits substantially, there are a few reasons that I find it to be an extremely worthwhile endeavour.

 The Satisfaction of Helping Others Reach Their Goals

 Becoming a consistently profitable and successful day trader is an extremely satisfying experience.
-It's a lot of work and effort, but seeing it all pay off makes it all worth it.
-What might be even more rewarding however, is when you help others achieve those goals too.
+It's a lot of work and effort but seeing it pay off makes it all worth it.
+What might be even more rewarding however is when you help others achieve those goals too.
 My enjoyment of this profession comes from a lot more than just the money and there's nothing better than sharing the joy of trading with others and helping them to improve.
 Coaching traders is really no different from coaching in sports or the arts.
-While helping someone else find success does have a different "feel" to it, there is a great deal of pride that comes from helping someone achieve their trading goals.
+While helping someone else find success does have a different "feel" to it than doing it yourself, there is still a great deal of pride that comes from helping others achieve their trading goals.